yjg30737/pyqt-capturer/README.md

 If you click the recorder icon, it will record anything inside of the frame and save it as "sample.mp4" at script folder.
 But result video is silent currently.

 You can see the label next to recorder icon.
 That is elapsed time from starting record.

-Never mind about setting icon.
-Currently i'm working on it.

 You can move/resize the frame.